 ROSEN, TOP RANKED INVESTOR COUNSEL, Encourages First Republic Bank Investors with Losses in Excess of $2MM to Secure Counsel Before Important Deadline in Securities Class Action – FRC, FRC-PI, FRC-PH, FRC-PJ, FRC-PK, FRC-PL, FRC-PM, FRC-PN

-/EIN News/ -- NEW YORK, May 02, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of First Republic Bank (NYSE: FRC, FRC-PI, FRC-PH, FRC-PJ, FRC-PK, FRC-PL, FRC-PM, FRC-PN) between January 14, 2021 and March 14, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, May 02, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of First Republic Bank FRC FRC-PI, FRC-PH, FRC-PJ, FRC-PK, FRC-PL, FRC-PM, FRC-PN))) between January 14, 2021 and March 14, 2023, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than June 23, 2023.

 SO WHAT: If you purchased First Republic securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.